 Transport accounts for 24% of global energy-related emissions and more than 80% of people living in cities are exposed to air pollution levels that exceed the World Health Organization limits.
-Mass adoption of electric vehicles (EVs) can significantly reduce urban emissions and bring the world closer to meeting the goals of the Paris Agreement, but costs and operational barriers, such as inaccessible infrastructure and a lack of energy system integration, slow down the global deployment.
-EVs still account for only a marginal percentage of new vehicle sales and while some countries pledge to end the use of gas-powered cars, we must accelerate system transformation to decarbonize the total stock of vehicles on the roads.
+Mass adoption of electric vehicles (EVs) is a key lever to reach the goals of the Paris Agreement, but the lack of accessible charging infrastructure slow down the global deployment.
+Achieving a timely, equitable and clean transition requires accelerating technology adoption while efficiently managing energy and built-environment integration.
+The challenge becomes multidimensional with the diversity of technology maturity and regulations across geographies and the multitude of market and demand segments to address.

 Cross value chain collaboration is central to bringing clarity in technology deployment roadmaps and improving the investment case for technology deployment to bridge the gap to net-zero GHG emission trajectories.
 EV fleets can catalyze the EV market growth and provide much-needed energy distribution system flexibility, while integrated planning improves efficiency across buildings and mobility.
 Moving from a siloed approach to more integrated planning and operations can improve the business case for accelerated deployment of charging and ZEV technology and help attract capital for accelerated transport decarbonization.

 WBCSD’s Mobility Decarbonization project convenes business leaders across the transport, energy and built environment systems to accelerate the deployment of ZEV and charging infrastructure deployment.
 We do this by building global multistakeholder coalitions, strengthening public-private dialogues and evaluating the social and environmental benefit of technology deployment.
 The project channels ambition and action through regional business platforms to accelerate and highlight the viability of large-scale fleet-led EV adoption across geographies.